clickmimo/clickmimo.github.io/_posts/thm/2022-1-31-brooklyn-nine-nine.md

 ![source](/assets/images/thm/brooklyn-nine-nine/source.png)

-Very nice we have a commented clue, we are going to use some steganogtaphy which means there is something hide behind the image.
+Very nice we have a commented clue, we are going to use some steganogtaphy which means there is something hidden behind the image.
 In addition we know the path to the image go to `<ip>/brooklyn99.jpg` and download the image.

 ![image](/assets/images/thm/brooklyn-nine-nine/image.png)